Can't Rush Greatness World Tour

-The Can't Rush Greatness World Tour was the second concert tour by British rapper Central Cee in support of his debut studio album, Can't Rush Greatness (2025).
-The tour commenced on 1 April 2025 in Oslo and concluded in Perth on 2 July.
+The Can't Rush Greatness World Tour is the second concert tour by British rapper Central Cee in support of his debut studio album, Can't Rush Greatness (2025).
+The tour commenced on 1 April 2025 in Oslo and concluded in Bangkok on 21 March 2026.

 Background

-On 28 January 2025, Central Cee announced the tour, consisting of 39 dates.
-General sale launched three days later, with an artist pre-sale running from January 29 until January 31.
+On 28 January 2025, Central Cee announced the tour, consisting of an initial 39 dates.
+General sale launched three days later, with an artist pre-sale running from 29 January until 31 January.

+In December 2025, Central Cee announced that an Asian leg of the tour will occur in March 2026.

 Set list

-This set list was taken from the show in London on April 24, 2025.
+This set list was taken from the show in London on 24 April 2025.
 It does not represent all shows throughout the tour.